george-ayris/manacurve/README.md

-F# Web App to analyse mana properties of MTG decks.
+F# Web App to analyse mana properties of MTG decks and a way for me to learn lots of new stuff.

 #TODO
+- More backend tests
-- Tests
+- UI Tests
 - Play lands based on what's in Play
 - Add redux to front end
 - Persistent decks